RosarioDavi/travel-square/journals/Rosario_Davi.md

+11/23/2022
+Today I worked on creating "get_city_state".
+I was able to code out the function, however had a question to ask the group but with the social hack hour I ran out of time.
+I plan to continue my work after the thanksginving break.
+Hoping to feel refreshed and ready to power through the next, last, few weeks.

+11/22/2022
+Today I did some paired programing with Muhammad.
+We worked on venues and cleaning up the code I had written.
+We got the get to work.
+I then went to work on update venue.
+I wasnt able to fully get it working so I taged Muhammad back in, however we could not figure it out.

 11/21/2022
 Today I missed the standup with the group.
 There was a power outage in my area and I was not able to log on until a few hours after.
 The group filled me in on trying to get fastAPI up and running.
 I continued my work on the venues section and fixed out some bugs and added venue to the main.py file.
 I was able to work out the bugs within my code and in docker.
 I am able to see venues creat/delete/post and get in fastAPI localhost8000/docs.